 The areas where we work are diverse and each present a unique set of challenges.
 In conjunction with partner staff, Projects Abroad Peru has developed sets of educational materials suitable to each community.

 Although we work mostly in capacity building with parents, we aim to specifically target the primary infancy group of children aged from 0 – 6.
 Research shows that this is the key age group to work with to improve mental capacity and nutrition.

 Projects Abroad interns may have the opportunity to take on three roles within the nutritional program.
-You will work primarily in the town of Cusco, and also in other areas within the district.
+You will work primarily in the rural areas within the district.

-In Cusco, the majority of interns' time will be spent working in rehabilitation and community care centres (Centros de Vigilancia) as well as house-to-house visits.
+The majority of interns' time will be spent doing house-to-house visits in the mornings and preparing and running workshops in the afternoons.
 Here, your role will be to help improve the stimulation of children, and develop the intake of healthy food in families identified as being especially vulnerable through workshops and activities, in conjunction with partner staff.